 Employers need to understand how important lockout and tagout procedures are to ensure safety on the job and that these procedures are only effective when employees follow through on all the steps in the full lockout/tagout process.

-Workers may skip steps when they don’t fully understand the importance behind what they’re doing.
+Workers may skip steps when they don’t fully understand the importance of what they’re doing.
 It can be difficult to break down and translate the importance of each step in a complex process such as lockout/tagout procedures.

 So what can employers do when they find that their employees are skipping critical steps in the lockout/tagout process?
 They can utilize three major factors for lockout/tagout procedures to reach employees and communicate why following lockout/tagout procedures is important.

-The key factors of lockout/tagout procedures are: understand what they’re doing, how they’re doing it, and why.
+The key factors of lockout/tagout procedures are: to understand what they’re doing, how they’re doing it, and why.

 NOTE: Only authorized persons should perform Lockout/Tagout procedures